 Brining the turkey will ensure a juicer, more well-seasoned bird.
-Hangerer reccommends brining a 12-pound turkey for 12-14 hours in a solution of 1 gallon of water and ½ cup of sea salt.
+Angerer recommends brining a 12-pound turkey for 12-14 hours in a solution of 1 gallon of water and 1/2 cup of sea salt.

-Do: Reserve the Giblets for Gravy
+Reserve the giblets for gravy

 Once you remove the giblet pack, unwrap the parts and use it to make a stock.
 Once your turkey is cooked, you can use the pan drippings along with the stock to make a tasty gravy, like this one from Williams Sonoma.

 The CDC says that the stuffing inside the turkey can become a breeding ground for bacteria if not properly handled.
-You'll want to add the stuffing right before you cook it, and be sure to check the temperature of the stuffing, too (165 degrees in the center of the stuffing is done).
+You'll want to add the stuffing right before you cook it, and be sure to check the temperature of the stuffing, too (165 degrees Fahrenheit in the center of the stuffing is done).

 If you want to accommodate gluten-free eaters, or maybe you just don't prefer stuffing, you can opt to stuff the turkey with fresh veggies.